Virtual-Hex/virtual-hex-editor/README.md

-# jimgui-artemis-odb-world-editor (jawe)
+# Virtual Hex Editor
-This editor runs on artemis obd and rendered by ImGUi through JImGui
+An editor that runs on ImGUi through JImGui.

 Currently in early development.
 The purpose of this library is to allow rapid development of game nativeData.
 This library extends [JImGui](https://github.com/ice1000/jimgui) and [artemis-obd](https://github.com/junkdog/artemis-odb) to tie them together.